Quotients of skew morphisms of cyclic groups: Using quotients to generate skew morphisms

 \subsection{Remarks concerning Table~\ref{tab:cyclic}}

 An inspection of Table~\ref{tab:cyclic} suggests various interesting questions regarding skew morphisms of cyclic groups.
 Possibly the most natural question to ask here is which values $n$ actually appear in Table~\ref{tab:cyclic} or, equivalently, which cyclic groups admit a proper skew morphism.
-This was answered in~\cite{KovacsNedela2011} for cyclic groups, and later in~\cite{ConderJajcayTucker2016} also for all other abelian groups.
-Specifically, if an abelian group $B$ does not admit any proper skew morphism, then $B$ is cyclic of order $n$ where $n=4$ or $\gcd(n,\phi(n))=1$, or $B$ is an elementary abelian $2$-group.
+This was answered in~\cite{KovacsNedela2011} for cyclic groups, and later in~\cite{ConderJajcayTucker2016} for all other abelian groups.
+Specifically, if an abelian group $A$ does not admit any proper skew morphism, then $A$ is cyclic of order $n$ where $n=4$ or $\gcd(n,\phi(n))=1$, or $A$ is an elementary abelian $2$-group.

-The next obvious step is to look at values $n$ such that $\C_n$ admits (up to equivalence) only one proper skew morphism.
-In~\cite{KovacsNedela2011} this was shown to be true for all cases where $n$ is a product of two distinct primes and $\gcd(n,\phi(n))=1$.
+Next, we look at values $n$ such that $\ZZ_n$ admits (up to conjugacy in $\Aut(\ZZ_n)$) only one proper skew morphism.
+In~\cite{KovacsNedela2011} this was shown to be true for all cases where $n$ is a product of two distinct primes and $\gcd(n,\phi(n))>1$.
 The only other value $n$ that appears in Table~\ref{tab:cyclic} and has this property is $n=8$.
 An interesting question raised in this context is whether this covers all such values $n$, or if there are others.

 We are also interested in those cyclic groups that admit only coset-preserving skew morphisms.
-Unlike general skew morphisms, coset-preserving skew morphisms are well understood for cyclic groups, and, in particular, we can list all coset-preserving skew morphisms of $\C_n$ in polynomial time; see~\cite{BachratyJajcay2017}.
-Thus, if for some $n$ we can show that all skew morphisms of $\C_n$ are coset-preserving, then we can find all skew morphisms of $\C_n$ much faster than by using the algorithm explained in Section~\ref{subsec:alg}.
-(Also, the algorithm for finding coset-preserving skew morphism of cyclic groups described in~\cite{BachratyJajcay2017} is not recursive, so we do not need to first run it for all values smaller than $n$.)
-In this vein, we propose the following problem.
+Unlike general skew morphisms, coset-preserving skew morphisms are well understood for cyclic groups, and, in particular, we can list all coset-preserving skew morphisms of $\ZZ_n$ in polynomial time; see~\cite{BachratyJajcay2017}.
+Thus, if for some $n$ we can show that all skew morphisms of $\ZZ_n$ are coset-preserving, then we can find all skew morphisms of $\ZZ_n$ much faster than by using the algorithm explained in Section~\ref{subsec:alg}.
+In the following section we completely solve this problem by characterising all cyclic groups that admit only coset-preserving skew morphisms.